Ceelog/phpdoc-en/src/ref/mail.md

 > is used).
 This should be a last resort, as it does not comply with
 > <a href="http://www.faqs.org/rfcs/rfc2822" class="link external">» RFC 2822</a>.

-`additional_parameters` (optional)
+`additional_params` (optional)
-The `additional_parameters` parameter can be used to pass additional flags as command line options to the program configured to be used when sending mail, as defined by the *sendmail\_path* configuration setting.
+The `additional_params` parameter can be used to pass additional flags as command line options to the program configured to be used when sending mail, as defined by the *sendmail\_path* configuration setting.
 For example, this can be used to set the envelope sender address when using sendmail with the *-f* sendmail option.